THE MUD HOME

 Gently Restoring an Ancient Barn in Asturias Spain

-Only I know how dig I had to deep at times to complete this beauty.
-When I look back over this four year project, I have to say, I'm somewhat amazed I finished.
+Only I know how deep I had to dig at times to complete this beauty.
+When I look back over this four year project, I have to say, I'm somewhat amazed I got to the end of it.
 Here's the story (and many photos) of my ancient Spanish barn transmutation.

 The Beginning